saviola777/haxball-headless-manager/jsdoc/writing-plugins.md

   Changes to these values at runtime can and should be handled by the plugin or otherwise the behavior should be documented.
   See [event handlers](#event_handlers).
+- `configDescriptions`: Descriptions of configuration options, for documentation purposes (optional).
 - `dependencies`: A list of plugin names that your plugin depends on.
 Note that it is possible to check for the availability of plugins at runtime (and even try to load additional plugins), so please do not include optional